Title

 Students

-The University of North Carolina at Chapel Hill will inform students annually about this Standard, its related policy, and Article 36 of Chapter 116 of the North Carolina General Statutes.
-Any information provided will include the name and contact information of the institutional officer, office, or department with responsibility for ensuring compliance with this policy and for answering any related questions or concerns.
+The University will inform students annually about this Standard, its related policy, and Article 36 of Chapter 116 of the N.C.G.S.
+Any information provided will include the name and contact information of the institutional officer, office, or department responsible for ensuring compliance with this Standard and for answering any related questions or concerns.

 Faculty and Staff

-The University of North Carolina at Chapel Hill will periodically provide to faculty and staff information describing the University’s institutional policies regarding free speech and free expression consistent with this Standard, its related policy, and with Article 36 of Chapter 116 of the North Carolina General Statutes.
-Any information provided will include the name and contact information of the institutional officer, office or department with responsibility for ensuring compliance with this policy and for answering any related questions or concerns.
+The University will periodically provide faculty and staff with information describing the University’s institutional policies regarding free speech and free expression consistent with this Standard, its related policy, and Article 36 of Chapter 116 of the N.C.G.S.
+Any information provided will include the name and contact information of the institutional officer, office or department with responsibility for ensuring compliance with this Standard and for answering any related questions or concerns.

 Outside Parties

-The University of North Carolina at Chapel Hill make available to outside parties information describing institutional policies regarding free speech and free expression consistent with this policy and with Article 36 of Chapter 116 of the North Carolina General Statutes.
-Any information provided will also include the name and contact information of the institutional officer, office, or department with responsibility for ensuring compliance with this policy and for answering any related questions or concerns.
+The University will make available to outside parties information describing institutional policies regarding free speech and free expression consistent with this Standard and with Article 36 of Chapter 116 of the N.C.G.S.
+Any information provided will also include the name and contact information of the institutional officer, office, or department with responsibility for ensuring compliance with this Standard and for answering any related questions or concerns.

 Consequences for Violation of Policy

-The University will ensure it safeguards students, faculty members and staff by developing alternative approaches to minimize the possibility of disruptions and support the right to dissent.
+The University will ensure it safeguards University students, faculty, and staff by developing alternative approaches to minimize the possibility of disruptions and support the right to dissent.

 Procedural Safeguards